dokku/dokku/docs/deployment/zero-downtime-deploys.md

 You may both create user-defined checks for web processes using a `CHECKS` file, as well as customize any and all parts of this experience using the checks plugin.

+> Web checks are performed via `curl` on Dokku host.
+Some application code - such
+> as the Django framework - checks for specific hostnames or header values, these
+> checks will fail.
+To avoid this:
+>
+> - Remove such checks from your code: Modify your application to remove the hostname check completely
+> - Allow checks from all hostnames: Modify your application to accept a dynamically provided hostname
+> - Specify the domain within the check: See below for further documentation

 ## Configuring Check Settings using the `config` plugin

 There are certain settings that can be configured via environment variables: